Kai-Guan/BFS-Visualisation/README.md

 # To Run
 - Run Main.py
 - To change the graph, change what's in the testcase.txt
-- To pathfind to 2 nodes, type in the letter of the first node and then the letter of the second node.
+- To pathfind between 2 nodes, type in the letter of the first node and then the letter of the second node.
 Press return.

   For example: AB FG hk ef